legoscia/riak-mode/README.md

 #How Do I Use It?
 You probably shouldn't.

-But in case you want to, stick `riak-mode.el` somewhere in your emacs load path, run `M-x package-install emacs-web`  and do the following:
+But in case you want to, run `M-x package-install web` and do the following:

-`M-: (require 'riak-mode)`
+`M-x package-install-file path/to/riak-mode.el`

 `M-x riak-mode`